SAL DE LÁGRIMAS

 BETWEEN THE REAL, THE VIRTUAL AND THE IMAGINARY

-Diogo Carriço is a musician and audiovisual artist engaged with the deconstruction and transmutation of pianism and the piano, in a relation of forces with electronics that infuse fluidity and restlessness in oneness, exploring the climate crisis in a posthuman world.
+Diogo Carriço is a posthuman pianist and audiovisual artist incarnating the urgent balance between people, nature and technology.
+He engages with the deconstruction and transmutation of pianism and the piano, in a relation of forces with electronics that infuse fluidity and restlessness in oneness.
 A boundary breaking approach and fluidity between acoustic, electronic and visual elements represents his compositions and performances.
 Adventuring on a minimalist piano, he infuses drifting harmonies and undulating melodies with electronic experimentalism.
 Diogo conceives sonic life forms that permeate asymmetries of media, bringing audience into immersion in dreamy soundscapes and live visuals that have as much from the natural world as abstract paintings.

 Next to his performances, Diogo is interested in pushing forward the way new technologies can be used for musical purposes.
 Such is done via the use of body motion sensors, like the Leap Motion hands sensor, to strictly connect the musician's gesture to electronic sound manipulation.
 As result of this work, an invitation to be artist in residency in the University of Arts of Amsterdam followed in 2019, where later he occupied the position of researcher.
 Supported by the newly formed Culture Club of the same instituition, he prototyped "Qi", a unique software for shaping musical performances and new media art with the intuition of hand gestures.

-Carriço has performed in numerous locations and events, pointing up MaderiaDig festival, Haarlem Philharmonie, Popronde, Splendor, EYE filmmuseum, Uitmarkt festival, and Hard Club Porto, as well as appeared in media as De Groene Amsterdammer, RTP Madeira, Glam Magazine and A Cabine.
+Carriço has performed in numerous locations and events, pointing up MaderiaDig, Gaudeamus, Haarlem Philharmonie, Popronde, Splendor, EYE filmmuseum, Uitmarkt festival, and Hard Club Porto, as well as appeared in media as De Groene Amsterdammer, RTP Madeira, Glam Magazine and A Cabine.

 He was awarded by the Portuguese National Centre of Culture the "Young Creators" prize for “Adventurous music with piano and electronics” - an immersive performance, crossing piano, electronics and visuals in real time.